marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ```
 python GetOldTweets3.py --querysearch "football" --lang es --maxtweets 100
 ```
 Specified ```--querysearch```, ```--lang```, and ```--maxtweets```, Which in this case was set to 100.
 And the above command retrieves 100 tweets data from twitter that has the keyword "football" in it.
-The language here was set to spanish 'es', meaning only spanish tweets are stored.
-By default The program gathers all the tweets found irrespective of the language.
-The language parameter acts more like a runtime preprocessing step to seive out unwanted data. 'en' - English, 'cn'- Chinese.
+The language parameter here was set to spanish 'es', meaning only spanish tweets are stored.
+By default, the code retrieves all the tweets found on the querysearch keyword irrespective of the language.
+The language parameter acts more like a runtime preprocessing step to seive out unwanted contents. 'en' - English, 'cn'- Chinese.

 **Use case 4 - Get 500 tweets by querysearch and geo coordinates:**
 ```